Eucalyptus angulosa: Taxonomy

 The species was first formally described by the botanist Johannes Conrad Schauer in the work Repertorium Botanices Systematicae in 1843 by Schauer and Wilhelm Gerhard Walpers.
 Synonyms for the species include; Eucalyptus grossifolia as described by L.A.S.Johnson and K.D.Hill, Eucalyptus angulosa Schauer var. angulosa by C.A.Gardner, Eucalyptus incrassata var. angulosa by George Bentham and Eucalyptus incrassata subsp. angulosa by F.C.Johnstone & Hallam.

 The species name angulosa is taken from the Latin word angulosus meaning angled, referring to the branchlets and buds.
 E. angulosais part of the Eucalyptus subgenus Symphyomyrtus section Dumaria along with other species including E. incrassata, E. captiosa, E. singularis and E. ceratocorys.

 Distribution

 It is found on coastal headlands and dunes as part of mallee communities along the south coast in the Great Southern and Goldfields-Esperance regions of western Australia where it grows in white-grey sandy soils often over limestone.
 The species is also found in South Australia on the southern Eyre Peninsula, the southern Fleurieu Peninsula and much less commonly in the Murray-Darling depression.
 The species is common in Western Australia but much less common in South Australia.

-Cultivation
+Use in horticulture

 The plant is sold commercially as tube stock or seeds.
 It germinates readily as is used as an ornamental species or in land restoration.
 It is a slow grower and is salt and drought tolerant.
 It grows well in a full sunny position and has low maintenance requirements.